NFTY Southern Spring Kallah

 COST, PAYMENT AND SCHOLARSHIP

 - Early Bird registration is now open for $235 per teen.
-After October 20, this increases to $275 per teen.
-Registration will be space-available only after October 30.
+After February 5, this increases to $275 per teen.
+Registration closes on March 1.

 - Upon registration, your card will be charged the full event cost.